 back to the time of the Romans.

 Don't miss the cathedral in Amalfi Town, the church was built in the 10th century.
 Get lost and walk down the town’s back streets and stumble upon several shops and restaurants.
 I almost forgot to mention how stunned I was to see those huge lemons in Amalfi Town.
 They were almost the size of my head.
-I had to double check if they actually were lemons (wait for the video, we're working on it!)
+I had to double check if they actually were lemons.

 Being on an exploration spree, I was drawn to the historical village called Maiori by talks about its rich history, ancient architectures, splendid landscapes and of course the longest beach that exists on this side of the peninsula.